-Exposure - the stored product, a sum of many individual detector integrations, that have been co-added in the DAS.
-Each exposure is associated with an exposure time.
+Exposure - the stored product in a file, a sum (not an average!) of many individual detector integrations, that have been co-added in the DAS.
+Each exposure is associated with an exposure time equal to NDIT×DIT sec.

 Microstep (pattern) - a pattern of exposures (Figure 9, left) at positions each shifted by a very small movement (<3 arcsec) from the reference position.
 Unlike the jitter (see bellow), the fractional (i.e. non-integral) part of the shifts are specified as 0.5 pixel, which allows the pixels in the series to be interleaved in an effort to increase resolution.
 A microstep pattern can be contained within each position of a jitter pattern.